The Focus System is a simple, straightforward system specifically designed to create effective workouts for beginner clients.

 A sample cardio protocol for a power program might be 1-2 days/week of HIIT (high- intensity interval training).
 For muscle endurance training, try a combination of steady state running with hill or interval training.

-Step 6: Dynamic Warm Up and Myofascial Release
+Step 6: Dynamic Warm Up and Myofascial Release for Beginner Workout Programs

 The dynamic warm up depends on the client’s comfort and skill level in the gym and the nature of the workout.
 For example, a power workout will likely have more hip and shoulder mobility drills.
 In addition, since movement efficiency is of the upmost importance, include more myofascial release.
 The warm up for a muscle endurance workout will include more movement prep work and less individual dynamic stretches.
 In addition, you might opt to do the myofascial release at the end of the workout.